-Transformers have transformed the field of natural language processing, primarily due to their ability to capture intricate dependencies within data.
+Transformers have changed the field of natural language processing, primarily due to their ability to capture complex dependencies within data.
 At the core of this capability lies the self-attention mechanism, a sophisticated component that enables the model to weigh the significance of various parts of the input sequence differently.
-Comprehending self-attention is crucial for understanding how Transformers achieve such remarkable performance across diverse NLP tasks.
+Understanding self-attention is important for grasping how Transformers achieve such remarkable performance across diverse NLP tasks.

 Self-attention, also known as scaled dot-product attention, is a technique that allows the Transformer to assess the relevance of a word (or token) in a sentence relative to other words.
 This mechanism essentially computes a representation of a word by considering the entire context provided by the sentence, enabling dynamic adjustments in the word's importance based on context.

-To better grasp this, let's explore the mathematical framework underpinning self-attention:
+To better understand this, let's look into the mathematical framework supporting self-attention:

 The attention scores are calculated by taking the dot product of the Query vector with all Key vectors, followed by a scaling operation.
 This scaling is typically done by dividing by the square root of the dimension of the Key vectors, which stabilizes gradients during training: